krisleech/wisper/README.md

 ## Global listeners

 If you become tired of adding the same listeners to _every_ publisher you can add global listeners.
-These receive all events published.
+They receive all published events which they can respond to.

 However it means that when looking at the code it will not be obvious that the global listeners are being executed in additional to the regular listeners.